 The database is also a CRM (customer relationship management) database.

 Building a CRM database is the first step to personalizing your customers’ experiences and maximizing your revenue per customer.
 You can then use it to make intelligent, data-driven marketing and operations decisions.

-It’s important to understand that building customer databases will allow you to re-market to your customers much cheaper than you can via and any traditional advertising channel.
+It’s important to understand that building customer databases will allow you to re-market to your customers much cheaper than you can via and any traditional restaurant advertising channel.

 Build Your Restaurant Marketing Database Easily

 Many restaurant owners are put off by the idea of building this type of database because of the resources required to make it.